 Cavalluzzo is looking for students who show a strong interest in union-side labour and social justice.
 Our current practice is to hire four articling students per year.
 Although not essential to a successful articling application, most students who are offered articles with the firm demonstrate an interest in our areas of practice and highlight that interest in their application material.

 We follow the Law Society's procedures governing articling recruitment by firms located in Toronto, which may be obtained from the Law Society of Ontario website.
-The dates for the 2020-2021 articling application process will be updated when available.

 For those students selected for an interview, we require a writing sample (i.e., appropriately anonymized pleadings or submissions from clinic work, or a law school paper or research assignment).